A Local’s One Week French Riviera Itinerary

 Yes, many tourism-focused businesses will be closed and you won’t find some many open terraces or patios, but the cities will still be lively, the crowds will be nonexistent, and prices will be low.

-Spring is another excellent time for a visit, especially later in the the season when the temperatures have started to warm up and the periodic spring rains have ended.
+Spring is an excellent time for a visit, especially later in the the season when the temperatures have started to warm up and the periodic spring rains have ended.
 The countryside will be in full bloom, so it’s a lovely time of year to get out into nature.

 And tourism doesn’t really get going here until around the middle of June, so this is a nice period to see local life picking back up after the quiet of winter.